 - We've found that Symfony is more suited to larger, longer-term projects, whilst Laravel is great for kick-starting smaller, shorter-term projects.

 React — if you've used another frontend framework extensively we'll be happy to receive your CV

 - Since around 2018 we've been transitioning from AngularJS to React.
 All of our new projects use React where it's applicable.

 - This is fairly seamless in our projects as Symfony uses Doctrine.

-The rest of our tech stack — we've built and maintained projects for 6+ years with it
+Our full tech stack — we've built and maintained projects for 9+ years with it

 This is the full company-wide tech stack.
-This vacancy primarily focuses on the technologies listed above, but there will be opportunities to work with the full tech stack on each project.
+This vacancy primarily focuses on the technologies listed in the above section, but there will be opportunities to work with the full tech stack.

 - Used for queueing asynchronous/background-able jobs, like generating big reports, or rate limiting / requeueing API requests.

 - We tend to use this as a caching layer, for distributed locks, and to share the PHP session ID with our Node.js apps when both Symfony and Node are in play on a project.